cemkucukgenc/tum_autsys_project/README.md

 ### 2.2.
 Building project <a name="building_project"></a>

-Open a terminal (will be mentioned as T1) and create a directory preferably in `home` location as
+Open a terminal (will be mentioned as T1) and create a directory preferably in the `home` location as
 ```
 mkdir -p autsys_ws
 cd autsys_ws